tchoi8/poetry/poems/unwritten.md

 Poetry
 is my
+unwritten
 thinking
 of you.
-unwritten.